Red yeast rice

 Is red yeast rice a drug or a supplement?

 Confusingly, the answer is both.
-One of the most important ingredients in red yeast rice is monacolin K. It's also known as lovastatin, the active ingredient in a cholesterol-lowering prescription medicine.
+One of the most important ingredients in red yeast rice is monacolin K. It's also known as lovastatin, the active ingredient in a cholesterol-lowering prescription drug.

 The European Food Safety Authority (EFSA) is responsible for approving health claims made about food substances.
 It has approved a claim that monacolin K from red yeast rice contributes to the maintenance of normal blood cholesterol levels